-These Grilled Greek Lamb Chop Lollipops With Tzatziki Sauce are a flavor-packed appetizer perfect for any casual get-together OR even a classy cocktail party!
+These Grilled Lamb Lollipops With Tzatziki Sauce are a flavor-packed appetizer perfect for any casual get-together OR even a classy cocktail party!
 Serve them with an easy homemade tzatziki sauce and my roasted potato wedges and people will LOVE you.

 Lollipop lambchops only LOOK like they took hours to make.

-Yes, they are a wee bit more expensive than grilling chicken, but they are totally worth it!
-Plus, they are filling so you wont need to make a ton of other food for your guests and your guests will be happy.
+Yes, they are a wee bit more expensive than grilling chicken, but they are 100% worth it!
+Plus, they're filling so you wont need to make a ton of other food for your guests and your guests will be happy.
 A win win for all!

-How To French Lamb Chops aka "Lollipop
+How To French Lamb Chops aka "Lollipop"